 Whether you have a penchant for chardonnay or a just for cruising scenic roads, a day trip to Niagara County’s winelands will suit your palate.
 Many of the region’s wineries are dotted around the town of Lockport, so head west from Niagara Falls and allow Route 104 to take you on a journey.
 You’ll encounter gorgeous farmlands and postcard vineyards along the way with over 20 wineries on the trail.
 Some pitstops?
-Shop for local rosebud wine at Niagara Landing Wine Cellars, experience an urban winery at Flight of Five Winery in Lockport, and hit Becker Farms & Vizcarra Vineyards for some pumpkin- and apple-picking.
+Shop for local rosebud wine at Niagara Landing Wine Cellars, experience an artisan ice cream shop at Lake Effect Ice Cream in Lockport, and hit Becker Farms & Vizcarra Vineyards for some pumpkin- and apple-picking.
 You’ll be a wine country connoisseur in no time!

 The Antiques Roadtrip

 What could be more romantic than a fall antiquing trip along the winding roads of Niagara County?
 The region is a treasure trove of quirky antiques and vintage finds, all within day-tripping distance of Niagara Falls.
-Make the Old Chapel Antique & Artisan Market, a former church-turned-market in North Tonawanda, your first stop, before tooling up the road to the quaint Shawnee Country Barns Antique Co-Op and Patricia’s Back Barn.
+Make the Old Chapel Antique & Artisan Market, a former church-turned-market in North Tonawanda, your first stop, before tooling up the road to the quaint Shawnee Country Barns Antique Co-Op.
 Still looking for the perfect souvenir?
 Head north to the Lewiston Antique Mall, where you’re guaranteed to fill your trunk with local treasures.